amitmse/in_SAS_/Presentation/README.md

 F7                = Check spelling \
 Ctrl + F1         = Show or hide the ribbon
 Lock Drawing	    = Right Click and lock for multiple use \
+B                 = Change the screen to black during a slideshow; press B again to return to the slideshow Slide number + Enter  = Go to slide number (During presentation)

 # ------------------------------------------------
 Aspect Ratio		= 4:3 or 16:9 \